 You may be wondering whether or not you need to pay Stamp Duty Land Tax, known simply as Stamp Duty.
-A person who is not a first-time buyer would need to pay stamp duty in England and Northern Ireland when paying more than £125,000 for a residential property.
-They wouldn’t pay stamp duty on the first £125,000 of the property but would pay two per cent on between 125,001 to 250,000 and five per cent on between 250,001 to £925,000.
+A person who is not a first-time buyer would need to pay stamp duty in England and Northern Ireland when paying more than £250,000 for a residential property.
+They wouldn’t pay stamp duty on the first £250,000 of the property but would pay two per cent on the portion between £250,000 and five per cent on between 250,001 to £925,000.

-However, first time won’t pay any Stamp Duty on a property worth up to £300,000.
-This will save you £5000 on a property of that price.
-If you buy a property that costs up to £500,000, you will not have to pay stamp duty on the first £300,000 – only on the remaining £200,000.
-If however, the property is worth more than £500,000, you won’t qualify for Stamp Duty relief and will pay the standard rates of Stamp Duty, essentially following the rules for people who have bought a home before.
-It’s important to note that if you are buying a property with someone else, you will both need to be first-time buyers in order to obtain First Time Buyer’s Stamp Duty relief.
+However, first-time buyers won’t pay any Stamp Duty on a property worth up to £425,000.
+So if you buy a property that costs £500,000, you will only pay stamp duty on £75,000 (at 5%).
+If, however, the property is worth more than £625,000, you won’t qualify for Stamp Duty relief and will pay the standard rates of Stamp Duty, essentially following the rules for people who have bought a home before.
+It’s important to note that if you are buying a property with someone else, you will both need to be first-time buyers.

 Be confident you can afford your monthly repayments

-While your main focus right now may be on being able to get a mortgage, check that the mortgage deal you are going to take will genuinely be affordable for you.
-A good broker should always act in your best interests but it’s down to you to ensure you can afford the payments each month.
+While your main focus now might be on being able to get a mortgage, check that the monthly payments will genuinely be affordable for you.
+A good broker should always act in your best interests, but it’s down to you to ensure you can afford the payments each month.

 Check to see if you qualify for government help

 If you are seeking to buy a new build house, you may be able to get a Help to Buy equity loan from the government.
-This is a low-cost loan on properties with a purchase price of up to £600,000 in England or £300,000 in Wales.
-With an equity loan you will only need a five per cent deposit and the government could lend you up to 20 per cent or 40 per cent of the property price in London.
+With an equity loan, you will only need a five per cent deposit.
 You must be purchasing a home from a registered Help to Buy Builder.
 Read more about the government’s Help to Buy Equity Loan Scheme.

 Consider what type of mortgage would best suit you

-Variable rate mortgages – this is less secure, as the interest rate can change in line with rates going up or down, so you may benefit if interest rates go down, but you may also end up paying more money if rates go up.
-There are different types of variable rate mortgages so it’s a good idea to discuss your options with a reputable broker and if you go down the route of a variable rate mortgage, be confident that you have a contingency in place for interest rates going up and you having to pay more each month.
+Variable rate or tracker rate mortgages – these are less secure, as the interest rate can change in line with rates going up or down so you will end up paying more money if rates go up.
+There are different types of variable rate mortgages so it’s a good idea to discuss your options with a reputable broker and if you go down the route of a variable rate mortgage, be confident that you have a contingency plan in place for interest rates going up.

-Be realistic and wait a bit longer if you have to
+Be realistic and wait if you have to